 Delivering More Client Value with Demo Videos

-As well as weeding out the non-opportunities, we found that sending demo videos of the solution before the live demo can result in other benefits.
-Stakeholders come to the demo meeting with a base level of education of what it is your product does and how it works.
-This means you can spend your valuable face-time on the most important areas for your prospect rather than giving a harbour tour of your solution.
+We’ve found that sending demo videos of the solution before the live demo can result in other benefits.
+Stakeholders come to the demo meeting with a base level of education.
+What it is your product does and how it works.
+You can then spend your valuable face-time on the most important areas for your prospect rather than giving a harbor tour of your solution.

 It hit home for me what a game-changer the use of demo videos is in the following example.

-I had conducted a discovery (needs analysis) call with a prospect and had sent them the relevant demo videos based on their requirements.
+I conducted a discovery call with a prospect and sent them the relevant demo videos based on their requirements.
 Before going into the live demo, every single stakeholder had watched that tailored video.
 When I began the demo, I asked if they would like to see the main part of the solution again.
-They would have already seen this in the overview demo, but this was the bread and butter of the product which we would expect to cover in almost every demo.
+They would have already seen this in the overview demo, but this was the bread and butter of the product, which we would expect to cover in almost every demo.

 Instead, they had a list of questions based on the demo videos.
 I demoed only the areas that were most important to them in a very agile environment.
-Not only did this result in a highly tailored demo for the client, but it also created a far more conversational approach, which results in building all-important rapport with stakeholders.
+Not only did this result in a highly tailored demo for the client, but it also created a far more conversational approach.
+The result is building an all-important rapport with stakeholders.

 Demo Videos Provide More Time for Differentiation

-Ultimately, with stakeholders attending demo meetings having a base level of education of the solution, more time can be spent on covering the prospect’s questions, specific requirements and competitive differentiators.
+Ultimately, with stakeholders attending demo meetings having a base level of education of the solution, more time can be spent on covering the prospect’s questions.
+In addition, specific requirements and competitive differentiators.

 Stakeholder Mapping Through Demo Video Analytics

-A big part of the idea of introducing demo videos to the sales cycle was the ability to regain control of a sales cycle by tracking who had watched each demo video and especially who it had been forwarded to.
-The expectation was that we would be better equipped to map out stakeholders in the sales cycle and mitigate the risk of a dependency on a single individual.
+A big part of the idea of introducing demo videos to the sales cycle was the ability to regain control by tracking who had watched each demo video and especially to who it had been forwarded to.
+The expectation was that we would be better equipped to map out stakeholders and mitigate the risk of a dependency on a single individual.

 By gathering analytics on who has viewed demo videos (and for how long), we can build a picture of how engaged each stakeholder is.
 If they don’t bother to watch the demo video, perhaps the opportunity isn’t as real as it seems.
 The same is true if they merely skip through demo videos without paying attention.
 For this reason, we now require all stakeholders to have watched an overview demo video before assigning an SC to an opportunity to reduce the number of wasted demos.